antosubash/abp-community-content/posts/Module-Development-With-App-Template/add-a-module-and-convert-it-to-microservice.md

 </ItemGroup>
 ```

+These are the essential packages for our host.

 Add `ProjectService.Application`, `ProjectService.EntityFrameworkCore`, `ProjectService.HttpApi` projects as a reference to your `ProjectService.HttpApi.Host`

+We are adding the projects reference because the host project module will depend on the module from these projects.

 Create a `ProjectServiceHostModule` in the newly created `ProjectService.HttpApi.Host`.
+This will be a abp module where we will setup the host.

 Here is the sample for the `ProductService`.